-If you have trouble subscribing to the e-mail list via the Web links above, you can also subscribe to the announcement list by sending a message to firstname.lastname@example.org.
+We also have a discussion list.
 You can subscribe to the discussion list by visiting this website http://groups.google.com/group/laramie-film-society-discussions?hl=en.
+As with most Google features, these sites work best when you are using a Google Chrome browser.
 If all else fails, e-mail Robert Roten (address at bottom of page) and ask him to send you invitations to either list.

 Web space for this site provided by LARIAT,

 Laramie's Community Network and Internet Users' Group.

 Web page design by Brett Glass.
 Photo of the Wyo Theater by Robert Roten (E-mail at )